Political persecutees are afforded asylum

 As in many other countries, the right to asylum is guaranteed in Germany not only on the basis of the obligation under international law arising from the Geneva Convention on Refugees of 1951, but also has constitutional status as a fundamental right.
 It is the only fundamental right that is only accorded to foreign nationals.

-Not every negative measure carried out by the state represents persecution relevant to asylum – even if it is connected to one of the personal characteristics specified.
+Not every negative measure carried out by the State consitutes persecution relevant to asylum – even if it is connected to one of the personal characteristics specified.
 It must involve a specific violation of a legally-protected interest and be of such intensity that it excludes the affected person from society.
-Finally, it must involve a measure that is so serious that it violates human dignity and goes beyond what the population of the state in question would otherwise consider to be generally acceptable.
+Finally, it must involve a measure that is so serious that it violates human dignity and goes beyond what the population of the state in question otherwise generally have to tolerate.

 In principle, only state persecution is taken into consideration, i.e. persecution that is perpetrated by the State.
 Exceptions apply if non-state persecution can be attributed to the State or if the non-state persecutor is representing the State (quasi-state persecution).